Gricad/calcul/_drafts/2017-07-04-nix-tutorial.markdown

 The install script tels you to  source the following script to use your new Nix environment : ```~/.nix-profile/etc/profile.d/nix.sh```
 This creates a set of variables and configure the PATH variable to point to your default nix profile.

 But by default, a single user Nix installation does not set up the "profiles" feature.
-As we want to use it, we are going to set up a copy of the provided environment file.
-Actually, we just have to add the path of the default profile that contains the nix package:
+As we want to use it, we are going to set up a modifed copy of the provided environment file.
+Actually, we just have to add the path of the default profile that contains the Nix package, to make it available even if we switch to a custom profile:

 ```bash
 cp /nix/var/nix/profiles/default/etc/profile.d/nix.sh ~/nix.sh